TwilioQuest/twilioquest-resources/javascript/lesson-plans/lesson-1.md

 On first starting TwilioQuest, students will be prompted to create an avatar (a character).
 If students are using their own machines and installing before the class, you could encourage them to share their avatars ahead of the lesson to create anticipation for the upcoming class.

+Throughout the mission, students will create and edit Javascript files.
+To do this, they will need a text editor.
+Most operating systems come with a basic text editor ready installed, but there are many more powerful tools that are freely available, and widely used in industry.
+One such tool is [VSCode](https://code.visualstudio.com/), by Microsoft.
+It is available for all major operating systems.
+It is recommended that students install a text editor like VSCode before the beginning of the class.

 ### Teams and operations

 ## Boarding the Fog Owl